-Inspired by the popular Radio Four show, we take into account film lovers and what they’d need if they ever ended up on an island with only a Beach Ball for company, an ice skate for a tool and an un-opened package they need to deliver.
+Inspired by the popular Radio Four show, we take into account film lovers and what they’d need if they ever ended up on an island with only a volleyball for company, an ice skate for a tool and an un-opened package they need to deliver.

 What eight films would you simply have to play on your waterproof, solar powered blu-ray device?